Dangers of Benzene Safety Talk

 What is Benzene and Where is it Found?

-On OSHA’s Substance Data Sheet for benzene it states that: Benzene is a clear, colorless liquid with a pleasant, sweet odor.
-The odor of benzene does not provide adequate warning of its hazard.
-Mentioned above, the substance is found in many industrial processes.
-It is also in crude oil and a major part in gasoline.
+On OSHA’s Substance Data Sheet for benzene, it states that: Benzene is a clear, colorless liquid with a pleasant, sweet odor.
+The odor of benzene does not provide an adequate warning of its hazard.
+As mentioned above, the substance is found in many industrial processes.
+It is also in crude oil and a major part of gasoline.
 Most of the benzene in the environment comes from our use of petroleum products.
-In the home it is found in glues, adhesives, cleaning products, paint strippers, and tobacco smoke.
+In the home, it is found in glues, adhesives, cleaning products, paint strippers, and tobacco smoke.

 The Effects of Overexposure to Benzene